Edge-notched card

 Edge-notched cards or edge-punched cards are a system used to store a small amount of binary or logical data on paper index cards, encoded via the presence or absence of notches in the edges of the cards.
-The notches allowed efficient sorting and selecting of specific cards matching multiple desired criteria, from a larger number of cards in a paper-based database of information.
+The notches allow efficient sorting of a large number of cards in a paper-based database, as well as the selection of specific cards matching multiple desired criteria.

+Unlike machine-readable punched cards, edge-notched cards were designed to be manually sorted by human operators.
+They are also informally called needle cards since they can be sorted with the help of long knitting needles.
 In the mid-20th century they were sold under names such as Cope-Chat cards, E-Z Sort cards, McBee Keysort cards, and Indecks cards.
-They are also informally called needle cards since they can be sorted with long knitting needles.